Konstantinos Karamanlis: Accession of Greece to the European Communities

 Following his signing of the Accession Treaty with the European Economic Community (now the European Union) in 1979, Karamanlis relinquished the Premiership and was elected President of the Republic in 1980 by the Parliament, and in 1981 he oversaw Greece's formal entry into the European Economic Community as its tenth member.
 He served until 1985, then resigned and was succeeded by Christos Sartzetakis by the dubious processes of Andreas Papandreou, which caused a constitutional crisis.
 His phrase became famous during the 1989 political crisis to characterize the state of affairs at the end of the second term of Papandreou: "Hellas has been transformed to an endless bedlam."

 In 1990, he was re-elected President by a conservative parliamentary majority (under the conservative government of then Prime Minister Konstantinos Mitsotakis) and served until 1995, when he was succeeded by Kostis Stephanopoulos.

 Later life

 Karamanlis retired in 1995, at the age of 88, having won 5 parliamentary elections, and having spent 14 years as prime minister, 10 years as President of the Republic, and a total of more than sixty years in active politics.
 For his long service to democracy and as a pioneer of European integration from the earliest stages of the European Union, Karamanlis was awarded one of the most prestigious European prizes, the Karlspreis, in 1978.
 He bequeathed his archives to the Konstantinos Karamanlis Foundation, a conservative think tank he had founded and endowed.

 Karamanlis died after a short illness in 1998, at the age of 91.
+He was buried on the grounds of the Foundation, as he had requested.

-Karamanlis married Amalia Megapanou Kanellopoulou (1929–2020) in 1951, the niece of Panagiotis Kanellopoulos, a prominent politician.
+Karamanlis married Amalia Kanellopoulou (later Megapanou, 1929–2020) in 1951, the niece of Panagiotis Kanellopoulos, a prominent politician.
 They divorced in 1972 in Paris, without ever having children.
 Karamanlis remained childless all his life.